Shirley Bluvstein

 Education

-Ph.D., Marketing, New York University New York United States
+Ph.D., Marketing, New York University United States

-M.A., Social Psychology, Tel Aviv University
+M.A., Social Psychology, Tel Aviv University Israel

-B.A., Psychology, Tel Hai College, Israel
+B.A., Psychology, Tel Hai College Israel

 Journal Articles